kevincao91/kevin.ai.faster_rcnn_pytorch_1.0_torchvision/README.md

 python setup.py build develop
 ```

-It will compile all the modules you need, including NMS, ROI_Pooing, ROI_Align and ROI_Crop.
-The default version is compiled with Python 2.7, please compile by yourself if you are using a different python version.
+It will compile all the modules you need, including NMS, ROI_Pooing, ROI_Align.
+The default version is compiled with Python 3.6.

-**As pointed out in this [issue](https://github.com/jwyang/faster-rcnn.pytorch/issues/16), if you encounter some error during the compilation, you might miss to export the CUDA paths to your environment.**

 ## Train